Placement of veneer input sections in a scatter file

 You can place veneers at a specific location with a linker-generated symbol.

-Veneers allow switching between ARM and Thumb
+Veneers allow switching between A32 and T32 code or allow

-veneers at a specific location include the linker-generated symbol
+specific location include the linker-generated symbol

 Veneer$$Code in a scatter file.
 At most, one execution region in the scatter

 If it is safe to do so, the linker places veneer input sections into the region identified

 *(Veneer$$Code) section selector.
 It might not be possible for a

 veneer input section to be assigned to the region because of address range problems or

 execution region size limitations.
 If the veneer cannot be added to the specified region, it

 is added to the execution region containing the relocated input section that generated the